 What financial benefits do 2-way contract players receive?

-Players on a 2-way contract earn a pro-rated NBA salary for their days on the NBA roster and a G League salary for the rest.
-Additionally, they receive health and welfare benefits under NBA terms when on the NBA roster, offering a balanced compensation package.
+Players on a 2-way contract are paid a prorated NBA salary for the number of days they spent on the NBA roster and a G League salary for the rest of the days.
+Moreover, they are given the health and welfare benefits under NBA terms while on the NBA roster, offering them a well-rounded compensation package.